School Mission and History

 Beginnings - 2002

 The School has excellent infrastructure: spacious and airy class rooms, well equipped science labs, neatly kept washrooms, playgrounds and green campus.
 That such an institution is at the service of the poor is something unthinkable for many in India.
 Having its motto – Quality Education for the Poor – the school today provides free education for 489 children including a warm mid-day meal.
 The state of Tamil Nadu recognizes the school but it does not provide any financial aid to it.
-Its existence is ensured by the financial support of generous donors from Germany and Switzerland by their sacrifice.
+Its existence is ensured by the financial support of generous donors from Germany and Switzerland .\\

 Pallotti School Entrance

-Until now four batches of students have passed out of the school.
+Until now seven batches of students have passed out of the school.
 Most of them pursue higher education in several universities in Tamil Nadu; some took up technical training and found employment in industries.